-R v O EWCA 1389 – Convictions committed by a victim of human trafficking quashed as committed in context of life of repeated trafficking and sexual exploitation.
+R v O EWCA 1389 – Convictions committed by a victim of human trafficking.
 Paramjit was fresh counsel in this appeal which was 11 years post the original offence.

-R v Farbar EWCA Crim 1716 – successful appeal- applying the rule of specialty, an extradition defendant should only be dealt with for offences detailed in European Arrest Warrant.
+R v Farbar EWCA Crim 1716 – successful appeal- rule of specialty, extradition defendant should only be dealt with for offences detailed in European Arrest Warrant.

-R v AT EWCA 1890 – Fresh counsel at appeal- Dangerousness quashed in complex case concerning s5(1) Domestic Violence, Crime and Victims Act.
+R v AT EWCA 1890 – Fresh counsel at appeal- Dangerousness quashed in sentencing appeal (instructed 1 week prior to hearing).